Bud Cummins: Controversy over dismissal

 Cummins received national attention when he was dismissed by United States Attorney General Alberto Gonzales despite having received positive job reviews.

-Cummins was informed in June 2006 that his resignation would be desired, and as part of the transition, his replacement, Tim Griffin, had worked for Cummins' office as a special assistant United States attorney since September 2006 onward.
+Cummins was informed in June 2006 that his resignation would be desired.
+His replacement was Tim Griffin who had worked for Cummins' office as a special assistant United States attorney since September 2006 onward.

 Cummins resigned effective December 20, 2006.
-He was called "one of the most distinguished lawyers in Arkansas".
+At the time he was referred to as "one of the most distinguished lawyers in Arkansas".

 Early in the congressional investigations of the firings, Deputy Attorney General Paul McNulty testified that Cummins was removed for no reason except to install a former aide to Karl Rove: 37-year-old Tim Griffin, a former opposition research director for the Republican National Committee.